tsinghua-ideal/flare/Readme.md

 git submodule update --init --recursive
 ```

-Patching with the original `Vega` is feasible, you can do this in directory `Submodule-of-SecureSpark`:
+Patching with the original `Vega` is feasible, you can do this in directory `flare-core-untrusted`:
 ```
 git remote add upstream https://github.com/rajasekarv/vega
 ```